shandukaniradzilani/Assessment2/README.md

 ## Usage

-1. Launch the app.
-2. Enter an age in the input field.
-3. Click the "Submit" button.
-4. The app will display the name of a famous person who lived to that age or longer.
+1.launch the APP
+2. Press play
+3. Interact with the Tamagotchi buy using the clean,feed and play button